brightigiemokha/django_todo/README.md

   - *Registerig, logging in/out:*
-    - First time/unregistered user is immediately directed to the signup page on as index page and without an account user can not get through this page. this page also contains links to login pages.
+    - First time/unregistered user is immediately directed to the signin page on as index page and without an account user can not get through this page. this page also contains links to signup pages.

     - First time user can register on the register page.
 The page contains redirect links to login  page,
     - New user get a message after successful registration, "Congratulations, You are now Registered".